mech/Notes/Database/elasticsearch.md

 ## Query DSL

+Query-string search like `_search?q=last_name:Smith` is not as powerful as Query DSL.

 JSON over HTTP.
 Essentially a Abstract Syntax Tree for queries and filters.
 Can be overwhelming when you see a full page of query JSON.
 But if you think of it as a tree, you can deconstruct it.
 It has a easy grammar.
 Think of it as building blocks.

+Query is heavy and Filter is light.
+Use Query for full-text search, relevance scoring and real data and use Filter for everything else.

 * Core queries - match, multi_match, phrase, fuzzy, regexp, wildcard
 * Compound queries - filtered, bool, function score